dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/debugging.md

 }
 ```

 The issue arises because the argument buffer is written to before it is read from.
-The `dusk_core::abi::debug` function writes a string ("Entering constructor") to the argument buffer.
+The `dusk_core::abi::piecrust_debug` function writes a string ("Entering constructor") to the argument buffer.
 Then, the `dusk_core::abi::wrap_call` function reads an argument from the buffer, passes it to the closure, and writes the closure's return value back to the same buffer.
 This sequence of operations is incorrect and leads to the corrupted output seen in the returned struct.

 The reason why this may happen with an array but not with a vector, is that when `STATE.init` takes an array, the serialization process simply serializes the bytes of the array.